Beijerterm

 How search works

 Search runs on the server, not in your browser.
 When you type, only the matching results are sent back — the full dataset never leaves the server.
 Behind the scenes it uses SQLite's full-text search (FTS5), so it stays fast whether the database holds ten thousand entries or a million.
-You pick the source and target language with the From / To selectors (any available pair, in either direction), and results are grouped by headword, so every equivalent and synonym for a term shows together on one card.
+You pick the source and target language with the From / To selectors (any available pair, either direction, or Any); results group by headword so every equivalent and synonym shows on one card, with the words you searched for highlighted.

 Synonyms